How to Get Your Class A CDL License

 - Stay healthy: Driving long distances requires focus and good health.
 The trucking lifestyle can be demanding, so you must be in shape enough to meet the role’s responsibilities.
 Physical examinations are mandatory for most CDL seekers.

 - Don’t do drugs: Obtaining a CDL requires completing a five-stage drug test at the school level.
 Random drug tests are possible for all drivers so long as they hold their CDL.
 Many carriers are transitioning to hair follicle testing that looks back up to 90 days for drug usage.
 Testing positive for drug usage at any point will result in a driver losing their CDL and unable to work in the industry.

 - Keep a clean driving record: CDL training schools and trucking carriers look for drivers who have proven to be skilled and safe on the road.
 Speeding tickets, DUIs, and other traffic violations are important factors when getting a CDL but don’t automatically mean you’re disqualified.

-- Be of age: Drivers must be at least 18 years of age to be employed intrastate (within your own state) and at least 21 to drive interstate (across state lines).
+- Be of age: Drivers must be at least 21 to drive across state lines.

 - Sign up for training at an approved training school: Best-in-industry schools like Roadmaster are a great way to get your foot in the door.
 Virtually all carriers recognize the value of a Roadmaster-trained driver.

 Work with a Roadmaster professional to learn more about these.
 It’s possible to earn a CDL even if you have a driving record or other issues.
 Be honest about your situation with the Roadmaster team to see what steps you can take.